Ethics for Environment and Development

 Unit 3: Environmental ethics

-Unit 5: Utilitarianism and consequentialist decision-making
+Unit 4: Utilitarianism and Consequences

-Unit 6: Duties, rights and justice
+Unit 6: Justice and Equity

-Unit 7: Virtues, character and relationships
+Unit 7: Virtues and Character

 P563 module uses a core text which is specially written and will take you through your self-directed study.
 Exercises, assignments and other activities, such as self-assessment questions, film clips and animations are included to help you with learning.
 Most module study guides are now provided in electronic format on a USB flash memory stick, but can also be downloaded from the online learning environment.
 Click the linked image below to view a sample of our e-study guide: